 There are some key beliefs that set Romanism apart from other communions.
 They are: the papacy, purgatory, transubstantiation, Marian dogmas and the concept of extra-biblical revelatory “traditions.”
 History shows that the early church didn’t hold on to these beliefs.

 By “early church” I mean the church of the first 3 centuries (or “the Nicene Church”).
-There is not one single person at the council of Nicea who held on to the definitive beliefs that Catholics today hold.
+There is not one single person at the council of Nicea that held on to the definitive beliefs that Catholics today hold.

 Of course, the Roman church may trace its ecclesiastical genealogy back to this period, but to trace its doctrines back to the Nicene church is impossible.
 Continuity in genealogy doesn’t imply a continuity of teaching or truth.